-Peter R. Huntsman, age 54, has served as a director of our company and affiliated companies since 1994.
-Mr. Huntsman is President, Chief Executive Officer and a director of our company.
-Prior to his appointment in July 2000 as CEO, Mr. Huntsman had served as President and Chief Operating Officer since 1994.
+Peter R. Huntsman, age 56, has served as a director of our company and affiliated companies since 1994.
+Mr. Huntsman is Chairman of the Board, President, Chief Executive Officer and a director of our company.
+Mr. Huntsman also serves on our Litigation Committee.
+Mr. Huntsman has served as Chairman of the Board since January 2018 and as a director of our company and affiliated companies since 1994.
+Prior to his appointment in July 2000 as Chief Executive Officer, Mr. Huntsman had served as President and Chief Operating Officer since 1994.
 In 1987, after working for Olympus Oil since 1983, Mr. Huntsman joined Huntsman Polypropylene Corporation as Vice President before serving as Senior Vice President and General Manager.
 Mr. Huntsman has also served as Senior Vice President of Huntsman Chemical Corporation and as a Senior Vice President of Huntsman Packaging Corporation, a former subsidiary of our company.
-Mr. Huntsman is the son of Jon M. Huntsman, our Executive Chairman of the Board.
+He currently serves as Chairman of the Board and a director of Venator Materials PLC, which separated from Huntsman in 2017.

-The Board has concluded that Mr. Huntsman should continue to serve as a director for the following reasons, among others: (1) his current position as our CEO enables him to bring invaluable operational, financial, regulatory and governance insights to the Board; and (2) his considerable role in the history and management of our company and its affiliates enables him to continually educate and advise the Board on our business, the chemical industry and related opportunities and challenges.
+The Board has concluded that Mr. Huntsman should continue to serve as Chairman of the Board and director for the following reasons, among others: (1) his current position as our Chief Executive Officer enables him to bring invaluable operational, financial, regulatory and governance insights to the Board; and (2) his considerable role in the history and management of our company and its affiliates enables him to continually educate and advise the Board on our business, the chemical industry and related opportunities and challenges.